Matcha Milk Tea is a refreshing beverage made with matcha powder and your choice of milk and sweetener.

 I discovered matcha milk tea at a Taiwanese tea shop and boy I am hooked.
 It’s refreshing and has a slightly earthy flavor but when served iced cold with milk and sweetener, it really balances everything out.
 I have been experimenting with Matcha Milk Tea with different milk – dairy and non-dairy alternatives + different sweeteners so I could sip on Matcha Milk Tea as my health drink!
 If you are into matcha, you are definitely going to love this Matcha Milk Tea…to those of you who are on the fence about matcha, make yourself a chilled glass of Matcha Milk Tea and report back to me.

 Matcha is very trendy these days so let’s quickly matcha and it’s types.
 Simply put, matcha is a powdered green tea that is specially grown and processed.
-The leaves are shaded from direct sunlight about twenty days before the harvest which boosts it’s chlorophyll & increases the production of the amino acid L-Theanine, which is thought to promote relaxation and concentration.
+The leaves are shaded from direct sunlight about twenty days before the harvest which boosts it’s chlorophyll & increases the production of the amino acid L-Theanine, which helps with relaxation and concentration.

 Matcha comes from Japan and the most popular growing regions are in the southern half of the country: Uji, Nishio, Shizuoka, and Kyushu.
-There are different grades of matcha which are determined by the quality of the appearance, processing method and ingredients used.
+There are different grades of matcha depending on how is it harvested, & processed.

 Ceremonial grade matcha green tea powder is the highest quality green tea powder available.
 It is made from the youngest tea leaves with the stems and veins entirely removed.
 The color is vibrant green, with a very delicate sweeter taste and extremely fine texture.
 This type is ideal for traditional Japanese tea ceremony which we got to experience in Kyoto.
 Someday, I will write a whole blog post about our experience.